BernardoEstrada/custom-hass-icons/CONTRIBUTING.md

 ```

 ### Update `README.md`
-- Remember to also update the `README.md` file by inserting the icon's path and the name for `phu:`.
+- Remember to also update the `README.md` file by inserting the icon's path and the name for `bef:`.

 ### Contributions and Pull Requests